Athletic And Loving Companion Sporting Breed!

 Silver gray and similar

 Weimaraner dogs have a smooth and sleek coat that is short and lies close to the body.
-The coat is low maintenance - simply
+While the coat is fairly low maintenance and doesn't shed a lot, a curry comb

 Weimaraners make good jogging buddies.
 They have high energy and will not thrive without sufficient daily exercise.